 - 80% of the world leather production uses chromium

 - 30% of the identified substances in clothing manufacturing posed a risk to human health.
-(5)
+(Source 5)

-- 70 million trees are cut each to make our clothes
+- We cut 70 million trees each year to make our clothes.

-- By 2030, it is predicted that the fashion industry will use 35% more land for cotton, forest for cellulosic fibers, and grassland for livestock—altogether over 115 million hectares that could be used to grow crops for an increasing and more demanding population or to preserve the forest.
+- Predictions say that by 2030, the fashion industry will use 35% more land for cotton, forest for cellulosic fibers, and grassland for livestock—altogether over 115 million hectares on which we that could grow crops for an increasing and more demanding population or to preserve the forest.